LingmeiZhao/LingmeiZhao.github.io/blogs/Recommender-System-on-Game.md

 <img src = "/figures/recommenderSystem/game_purchase_char.png" alt = "game purchasing bar chart">

-After analyzing the top 10 popular games, I implemented density distribution plot to see users' game playing distribution.
-Most users are playing game less than 100, only few users have long game-playing time.
-To better show the distribution, I did a log transformation of the playing time.
+After analyzing the top 10 popular games, I plotted the distribution of users’ games' play time.
+Most users are playing a game less than 100 hours, while a few users have longer game-playing time.
+To better show the distribution, I made a log transformation of the playing time.

 <img src = "/figures/recommenderSystem/play_time_histogram.png" alt = "game playing histogram">

 <img src = "/figures/recommenderSystem/play_time_density.png" alt = "game playing time density">

-# Data Construct
+# Collaborative Filtering
-To quantify users preference for game, I used quintiles of users' game playing time, which divided all playing time into five grades as rating.
+To quantify users preference for the games, I used quantiles of users’ game playing time, which divided all playing time into five grades as a rating.
 Then I applied collaborative filtering to make recommendations for users using pandas and numpy.
-Accoding to the rating matrix, recommendate the highest rating game for users.
+According to the rating matrix, the program can recommend the highest score game for users.